zyrakq/distribution-stack/src/distribution/README.md

 # For production with Step CA SSL
 cd build/step-ca/base/

-# For development with authentication
+# For development with htpasswd authentication
 cd build/forwarding/htpasswd/

+# For development with OIDC authentication and notifications
+cd build/forwarding/oidc-hub/
 ```

 ### 3. Configure Environment